 5. Home Office

-The ongoing COVID-19 pandemic has allowed many working professionals to work remote or telecommute from their homes.
-It has also spurred the need to work out of a dedicated at-home work space, rather than stay in bed, work from the couch or take over the kitchen countertop.
+The pandemic allowed many working professionals to work remote or telecommute from their homes.
+It has also spurred the need to work out of a dedicated at-home workspace, rather than stay in bed, work from the couch or take over the kitchen countertop.
 The home office creates a bespoke space where you can be productive as a working professional and significantly upgrade your home with this quiet, comfortable room.